pkhosra2/Handwritten-Image-Recognition-Using-Tensorflow/README.md

 ## Neural Networks

 In its simplest form, a neural network is modeled off the wway our brains work, using synapes to pass electrical signal, or highs and lows.
-The same can be done, only to train a model or algorithm what 'right" and "wrong"
+The same can be done to train a model or algorithm what 'right" and "wrong".

+The inputs of a neural network are multiplied by weights, which are in turn added together and given a particular bias.
+This resulting sum is then passed through an activation function to produce a certain output.
+Activation function act as a gateway for neurons to send their output from one neuron to the next.
+The activation function we will be using specifically for this project is the Rectified Linear Unit Function or ReLU function for short.

 ## Convolutional Neural Networks (CNN's)